This is some text inside of a div block.

 How are workers' comp class codes used?

 Most insurance companies incorporate data from each code to determine a workers' comp rate.
-The rate takes into account the average number of workplace injuries and workers' comp claims for each role.
+The rate factors in the average number of workplace injuries and workers' comp claims for each role.

 Generally, industries with inherently riskier workplace environments, such as construction and labor, will have a higher cost of workers' comp insurance for that class code.